jeisenbath/ansible-collection-tripplite-poweralert/CONTRIBUTING.md

 Major change PRs must:
 - Include a changelog fragment with a major_changes section.
 - Include an integration test for new modules.
+- Include updates to integration test if including new options.
+- Only include one new feature per PR.
+Major change PRs should:
+- Have either a corresponding open issue or discussion.
+This is to help ensure some degree of discussion available to all.
 New modules should:
 - Import and use Tripplite from module_utils to manage API connection.
 - Import and use tripplite_argument_spec from module_utils, and use corresponding document fragment.
 - Include an integration test which tests for:
   - Check mode.
   - Present and absent for state based modules.
+  - Updating options for state based modules when state=present.
   - All expected return values for info based modules.
   - Idempotence.